goodhoon/Shape-Program/ReadMe.txt

 Source files are available on request.

 2.
-In order to run the program, on the Windows Command Prompt, type 'makeshapes.exe'
+In order to run the program, doubleclick 'makeshapes.exe'